jakekara/data-storytelling-6-22-17/README.md

 ## 1. Numbers are super convincing

 * Headline: "Poverty dropped from 20% to 18%" is Woah! but accurate?
+What about a +/-2 margin of error?

 * Headline 2: "Poverty might have dropped or gone up" is accurate, but meh.